taylorjsam/3D-Printed-Wall-Control/README.md

 	For Metal WC Hook versions:
 	•	Simply press the Wall Control metal hook into the back cavity until fully seated.
-	•	Hook is removable but holders are designed to allow installation onto the wall without removal
+	•	Hook is removable but holders are designed to allow installation onto the wall without removal Note about warping: On some printers or with certain materials, the longer pieces may be prone to warping.
+To address this, I’ve included hook mounts both near the center and near the edges.
+Only two hooks are recommended for these pieces with 4 placement options.
+If no warping is present, I recommend using the outer mounts as they provide slightly stronger support.
+However, if any warping is observed, use the inner mounts instead.
+Attempting to use the outer mounts with a warped piece may shear off the hooks, as they cannot be inserted straight when the part is bent.

 ⸻